GoldenbergLab/naming-and-documentation-conventions/README.md

 - Your name, and the names of other who worked on it
 - The purpose of the project and the main question you asked
 - The platform on which it was run (Prolific, MTURK, Qualtrics, etc.)

+### Commit names
+Every github commit should start with one of the following words:
+- modification: when a new code is added or removed.
+Designate the file and the purpose of the modification.
+- fix: when a specific bug is fixed.
+- file change: if files are added or removed.